-Candidates1 must meet experience, education and examination requirements to be eligible for CPA certification.
-Eligibility for public practice requires specific experience, education, and examination requirements.2
+Candidates1 must meet education, examination and experience requirements to be eligible for CPA certification.
+Eligibility to practice public accounting has specific education, examination and experience requirements.2

-Candidates are encouraged to complete the CPA Professional Education Program (CPA PEP) and experience requirements concurrently.
+Candidates are encouraged to complete the CPA PEP and experience requirements concurrently.

 For more information on experience requirements, consult the CPA Practical Experience Requirements.